South Africa Transport Bill Uber and Bolt Regulation

 He said, “The price regulation aspects of the bill are unclear and vague.
 We are still going to suffer from the same trend of price dumping in the industry.”

-He went on to note that the Act legalizes the operations of e-hailers in South Africa and recognises them as transport companies.
+He went on to note that the Act legalizes the operations of e-hailers in South Africa and recognizes them as transport companies.
 This is opposed to tech companies, which they were previously registered as.